nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   as space characters surrounding line-breaks may be omitted when copied over to the application.
   </box>

+* Commands and prefixes are case-insensitive. e.g. `contact list` and `CONTACT LIST` are equivalent.

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)